Welcome to the ITV News Traineeship recruitment for 2019-20

-Here at itv, we’re offering you the chance to train as a journalist and learning all the skills you need to work in one of our multi-media newsrooms.
-The challenge is big and will demand the very best of you – and you’ll need to demonstrate a commitment to journalism, have tons of story ideas, and be ambitious.
+ITV News, the most commercially successful news service in the UK, is offering you the opportunity to join our national and regional news teams.
+As a trainee journalist you will be working at the heart of our news operation learning all the skills you need to work in one of our multi-media newsrooms.
+It’s a big challenge that will demand the very best of you.
+You will need to demonstrate a commitment to journalism, have loads of great story ideas and be ambitious.

-It’s a nine-month programme that begins in October and we’re looking for 12 talented recruits, seven of whom will work in one of our English Regional newsrooms in itv Anglia (Norwich); itv Central (Birmingham); itv Granada (Media City, Salford); itv Meridian (Whiteley, near Southampton); itv Tyne Tees & Border (Gateshead); itv West Country (Bristol); or itv Yorkshire (Leeds).
-Two more trainees will be based in our national newsrooms one for itv Cymru Wales in Cardiff and the other for UTV in Belfast, and two further trainees will be working in our Network newsroom based in London.
-Finally, there’s an opportunity for one trainee at itv Channel (St Helier).
+This is a nine-month programme starting on Monday 30th September 2019 and we are looking for 12 talented journalists, seven of whom will work in one of our English Regional newsrooms in ITV Anglia (Norwich); ITV Central (Birmingham); ITV Granada (Media City, Salford); ITV Meridian (Nr Southampton); ITV Tyne Tees & Border (Gateshead, nr Newcastle); ITV West Country (Bristol); or ITV Yorkshire (Leeds).
+Two trainees will be based in our national newsrooms; one for ITV Cymru Wales in Cardiff and the other for UTV in Belfast.
+Two trainees will be working in our Network newsroom based in London, plus we have an opportunity for one trainee to be based on Jersey at ITV Channel (St Helier).

-In return, you’ll receive a salary of £22,394 for all roles outside of London (£24,000 in London) and five weeks annual leave pro-rated during the scheme.
-And as we mentioned, a very high percentage of those who graduate from our programme have gone on to secure permanent jobs with both itv News and across our business, although there are no guarantees of continued employment beyond the 9 months.
+You’ll receive a salary of £23,585 pa for all roles outside of London (£26,660 in London) and five weeks annual leave pro-rata’d during the scheme.
+A very high percentage of those who graduate from the programme have gone on to secure permanent jobs with both ITV News and ITV more widely, although there are no guarantees of continued employment beyond the 9 months.

 Am I eligible to apply?